A NATIONAL GUN CONTROL LAW is NEEDED TO HAVE CONSISTENCY AND TO GUIDE STATE LAWS.

 TAKE ACTION!
 Ask Congressmen and Senators to introduce and support GUN VIOLENCE PROTECTION LEGISLATION and GET PLEDGES FROM CANDIDATES for their support:

-- Background checks on all firearm purchases (guns and ammunition) in gun stores, gun shows and online with a 10 day waiting period.
+- Background checks on all firearm purchases (guns and ammunition) in gun stores, gun shows, private sales and online with a 10 day waiting period.

 - All new guns must be sold with fingerprint recognition.
 For a gun to be used, the trigger must recognize the fingerprint of its registered owner, which would eliminate crimes with stolen guns and potentially some suicides.